thetrueduck420/PIgrade/README.md

 so, sit tight, and lets make an operating system! on a side note, my stomach hurts it doesnt matter, i just wanted to say it

+anyways, this is coming out soon enough im getting very close to a demo